ragardner/tktrees/DOCUMENTATION.md

 ID2    Par2      Detail 2
 ```

-Sheets can have multiple parent columns (hierarchies) and multiple detail columns but must have only one ID column.
+- Sheets can have multiple parent columns (hierarchies) and multiple detail columns but must have only one ID column.
 In the ID column each ID must be unique else they will be renamed with '_DUPLICATE_'.

-Sheets can have an unlimited number of parent columns (hierarchies) and an unlimited number of detail columns.
+- Sheets can have an unlimited number of parent columns (hierarchies) and an unlimited number of detail columns.

-The columns can be in any order and multiple columns of the same type can be separated by other types of columns.
+- The columns can be in any order and multiple columns of the same type can be separated by other types of columns.

-If the headers are not unique they will be renamed with a duplicate number.
+- If the headers are not unique they will be renamed with a duplicate number.
 Any missing headers will have names created for them.
 Header names are not case sensitive.

-There is no limit to the number of characters allowed for headers, details or ID names.
+- There is no limit to the number of characters allowed for headers, details or ID names.
 To allow spaces in ID/Header names go to File -> Settings on the main menubar while in the Treeview.
 Details are exempt from this rule.

-Any mistakes in the sheet such as infinite loops of children, IDs appearing in a parent column but not in the ID column and duplications will be corrected upon creating the tree.
+- Any mistakes in the sheet such as infinite loops of children, IDs appearing in a parent column but not in the ID column and duplications will be corrected upon creating the tree.

-The corrections will not be made to the original sheet unless you choose to save the sheet.
+- The corrections will not be made to the original sheet unless you choose to save the sheet.
 Such corrections will appear as warnings when you first view the treeview window.

-To display the actual sheet go to View -> Layout.
+- To display the actual sheet go to View -> Layout.

-Upon opening a file if an ID has no parents or children in any hierarchy it will be placed in the first hierarchy (in order of the columns).
+- Upon opening a file if an ID has no parents or children in any hierarchy it will be placed in the first hierarchy (in order of the columns).

+---

 ## HELPFUL TIPS AND TUTORIALS

 #### Moving IDs between hierarchies

-To move an ID to another hierarchy or add an ID to another hierarchy you can right click on the ID in the treeview panel and go to Cut or Copy and then either Cut ID or Copy ID.
+To move an ID to another hierarchy or add an ID to another hierarchy:
+1. Right click on the ID in the treeview panel and go to Cut or Copy and then either Cut ID or Copy ID.

-Then using the dropdown box labeled "Hierarchy" at the top of the treeview panel select the hierarchy you would like to move / add the ID to.
+2. Then using the dropdown box labeled "Hierarchy" at the top of the treeview panel select the hierarchy you would like to move / add the ID to.

-Go to the position or ID where you would like to place the Cut / Copied ID and right click and select a paste option.
+3. Go to the position or ID where you would like to place the Cut / Copied ID and right click and select a paste option.

 To move multiple IDs in one go you can use Shift + Left Click or Ctrl + Left Click to select multiple IDs then use Ctrl + X (Cut) or Ctrl + C (Copy) or Right Click on one of the selected IDs.

 #### Moving IDs by drag and drop

-You can move IDs that are at the same level as one another around in a specific hierarchy by selecting them and left clicking and holding the mouse button down while moving the mouse to drag IDs from their existing locations to a new location, release the mouse button to drop them.
+You can move IDs that are at the same level as one another around in a specific hierarchy by using the mouse to drag and drop:
+1. Selecting the IDs by left clicking and holding the mouse button down.
+2. Moving the mouse to drag IDs from their existing locations to a new location.
+3. Release the mouse button to drop them.

 If any dragged IDs are on different levels from one another then they will not be included in the move.

 #### Deleting IDs

-When using Delete on an ID in the sheet panel or Delete in all hierarchies in the treeview panel it will Delete an ID completely; across all hierarchies.
+- When using Delete on an ID in the sheet panel or Delete in all hierarchies in the treeview panel it will Delete an ID completely; across all hierarchies.

-When using any other delete option it will only delete an ID in the currently selected hierarchy.
+- When using any other delete option it will only delete an ID in the currently selected hierarchy.
 However, if that ID is the last appearance of the ID across all hierarchies then it will completely delete it, just like with Delete in all hierarchies.

 #### Deleting a column

-To delete a column right click on the column you wish to delete and select Delete column.
+- To delete a column right click on the column you wish to delete and select Delete column.
 Note you cannot delete a parent column if it is the only parent column in the sheet and you cannot a delete a parent column if you are currently viewing it.

 #### Find and replace using multiple values in a table

-Replace all using a table of values can be accessed through the Edit menu.
+- Replace all using a table of values can be accessed through the Edit menu.

-This allows a large scale find and replace using a 2 column table, column 1 is the values to find and column 2 the corresponding values to replace them with.
+- This allows a large scale find and replace using a 2 column table, column 1 is the values to find and column 2 the corresponding values to replace them with.

-You can load a .csv, .tsv, excel file or allowed json formats, you can also paste into the mini table from the clipboard.
+- You can load a .csv, .tsv, excel file or allowed json formats, you can also paste into the mini table from the clipboard.

 #### Adding multiple new rows

+- To add multiple new rows you can use:
+1. Go to the Import menu then Merge sheets.
-To add multiple new rows you can use Import -> Merge sheets and then either opening a file or using the clipboard or just using the sheet display in the popup to paste / insert new rows.
-Right clicking in the header or index will result in a popup box where you can insert a new row or column.
+2. Then **either** opening a file, using the clipboard or just using the table in the popup to paste / insert new rows.

+- Right clicking in the header or index will result in a popup box where you can insert a new row.
 You can use Ctrl + V to paste data in, as long as it's in the form of tab delimited text.

 #### Getting all information on an ID

-An easy way to get an IDs complete information within the sheet, including parents and children across all hierarchies and all details is to select an ID in the treeview or sheet panel and then go to View -> IDs details.
+- An easy way to get an IDs complete information within the sheet, including parents and children across all hierarchies and all details is to select an ID in the treeview or sheet panel and then go to View -> IDs details.

-You can also get a more concise view of an ID by right clicking on it and selecting ID concise view.
+- You can also get a more concise view of an ID by right clicking on it and selecting ID concise view.

 #### Date column conditional formatting

-When entering conditional formatting in Date Detail columns, use forward slash dates e.g. DD/MM/YYYY.
+- When entering conditional formatting in Date Detail columns, use forward slash dates e.g. DD/MM/YYYY.
 This is because hyphens will be interpreted as subtractions.
 If you want to enter a specific date, for current date use the letters: cd

 #### Changing the order of IDs in the treeview

+To disable automatic ordering of IDs in the treeview go to:
+1. The File menu then Settings.
-To disable automatic ordering of IDs in the treeview go to File -> Settings and select Auto-sort treeview IDs.
-You can re-order children by selecting a single row in the tree and dragging with the right mouse button or multiple IDs using the left mouse button.
+2. Select Auto-sort treeview IDs.
+- You can re-order children by selecting a single row in the tree and dragging using the left mouse button.
 To move an ID between parents see the above section on "Moving IDs by drag and drop".

+---

 ## MANAGING COLUMNS